 4. A joint Dow Jones Risk & Compliance and Association of Certified Anti-Money Laundering Specialists (ACAMS) survey reveals that half of the alerts generated in screening are false positives.
 As a result, and to lower the number of false positives, most of the major banks across the globe are shifting from rule-based software systems to AI-based systems, which are more powerful and adaptive when it comes to identifying a wide range of patterns in potential money-laundering transactions. .
 Recently many Financial Institutions have implemented Anti-Financial Crime Solutions, which uses unsupervised Bayesian learning techniques to understand customer behavior, which is further used to drive investigations and possible SAR filings.
 AI utilizing complex fuzzy logic and smart agents greatly reduce false positives.

 5. Automation of SAR filings, report generation and visualization technologies to make sense of large volume of unstructured data can all be delivering using simple ML techniques.

 6. One of AI’s biggest advantages will revolve around delivering workflow automation.
 AI can be used in generating documents, reports, audit trails and notifications.
 For instance, AI-based workflow automation reports generate risk profiles on both companies and individuals in just minutes, providing comprehensive and in-depth global due diligence information.
 Also, the reports provide links to the data sources, enabling them to be fully auditable, vital details for internal audit teams and regulatory examiners who typically want to know the accuracy, veracity and origin of any information used in AML decision-making.
 This capability is even more critical as recent and upcoming changes to global KYC regulations will require the identification of and due diligence on beneficial owners.

-8. In the KYC/AML processes, adopting a risk-based approach is the best method.
+8. Automated KYC verification; in the KYC/AML processes, adopting a risk-based approach is the best method.
 There are alternative sources that can assist in risk assessments such as email history, mobile data and mobile app analytics.